|

 Standards: Comply with the requirements of the Cast Stone Institute® Technical Manual and the project specifications.
 Where a conflict may occur, the contract documents shall prevail.
 Mock-up (Optional) Provide full size unit(s) for use in construction of sample wall.
 The approved mock-up shall become the standard for appearance and workmanship for the project.
 Warranty Period: 10 years.

-Comply with ASTM C 1364 Physical properties: Provide the following:
+Comply with current version ASTM C1364 Physical properties: Provide the following:

 Job site testing – One sample from production units may be selected at random from the field for each 500 cubic feet (14 m 3) delivered to the job site.

-2.2.
-Raw Materials Portland cement – Type I or Type III, white and/or grey, ASTM C 150.
-Coarse aggregates - Granite, quartz or limestone, ASTM C 33, except for gradation, and are optional for the VDT casting method.
-Fine aggregates - Manufactured or natural sands, ASTM C 33, except for gradation.
-Colors - Inorganic iron oxide pigments, ASTM C 979 except that carbon black pigments shall not be used.
+Portland cement – Type I or Type III, white and/or grey, ASTM C150 or ASTM C595 Blended Hydraulic Cement (Type 1L).
+Coarse aggregates - Granite, quartz or limestone, ASTM C33, except for gradation, and are optional for the Vibrant Dry Tamp (VDT) casting method.
+Fine aggregates - Manufactured or natural sands, ASTM C33, except for gradation.
+Colors - Inorganic iron oxide pigments, ASTM C979 except that carbon black pigments shall not be used.
 Admixtures- Comply with the following:

 Water – Potable Reinforcing bars: